StevisonLab/R-Mini-Course/Basic Summary Stats in R.md

 [![](https://github.com/StevisonLab/R-Mini-Course/blob/main/v2.jpeg)](https://youtu.be/k2v89UgqLss)

 In this video we will be working with two files in R: `USpop.csv` and `BodyFat.csv`.
-Both files are available to download.
+Both files are provided below.
 Make an RScript for this walk through tutorial to save all the code you will be learning.
 We will cover:

 * Reading in datasets
 * Various ways to subset data